 We pay sales commissions at the time contracts with customers are signed or shortly thereafter, depending on the size and duration of the sales contract.
-Sales commissions and related fringe benefits earned by our sales force are considered incremental and recoverable costs of obtaining a contract with a customer.
+Sales commissions and related fringe benefits earned by our estimates and assumptions, and to apply judgment. sales force are considered incremental and recoverable costs of obtaining a contract with a customer.
 These costs are deferred and then amortized in a manner that aligns with the expected period of benefit, which we have determined to be five years.
 We do not generally pay commissions for contract renewals.
 The related amortization expense is included in sales, marketing and customer success expense in our consolidated statements of comprehensive income.

-We have not made any material changes in the accounting methodology we use to record costs of obtaining contracts during the year ended December 31, 2021.
+We have not made any material changes in the accounting methodology we use to record costs of obtaining contracts during the year ended December 31, 2021